ericaleon/ETL_project/README.md

 For the collected data on honey production:
 Alaska, Connecticut, Delaware, Maryland, Massachusetts, Nevada, New Hampshire, New Mexico, Oklahoma, and Rhode Island were not individually reported on.

+Also, in 2015, California, Alaska, and Hawaii did not report on their use of the 7 pestiides believed to cause adverse effects on colony health.

 ## Authors
 * [**Emily Tavik**](https://github.com/emilyt1985/)